-- (a) Any person who is eligible and seeks to hold an office or political party position to be filled by election in any primary or general election held under the provisions of this chapter shall file a certificate of announcement declaring his or her candidacy for the nomination or election to the office. - (b) The certificate of announcement shall be filed as follows: - (1) Candidates for the House of Delegates, the State Senate, circuit judge, family court judge, and any other office or political position to be filled by the voters of more than one county shall file a certificate of announcement with the Secretary of State. - (2) Candidates for an office or political position to be filled by the voters of a single county or a subdivision of a county, except for candidates for the House of Delegates, State Senate, circuit judge or family court judge, shall file a certificate of announcement with the clerk of the county commission. - (3) Candidates for an office to be filled by the voters of a municipality shall file a certificate of announcement with the recorder or city clerk. - (c) The certificate of announcement shall be filed with the proper officer not earlier than the second Monday in January before the primary election day and not later than the last Saturday in January before the primary election day and must be received before midnight, eastern standard time, of that day or, if mailed, shall be postmarked by the United States Postal Service before that hour.
-This includes the offices of Justice of the Supreme Court of Appeals, Judge of the Intermediate Court of Appeals, circuit court judge, family court judge and magistrate, which are to be filled on a nonpartisan partisan and division basis at the primary general election: Provided, That on the final day of a political filing period, the office of the Secretary of State shall be open from 9:00 a.m. until 11:59 p.m.
-The offices of the County Clerk in all counties of the state shall be open on that final day of a political filing period from 9:00 a.m. until 12:00 p.m.
+2 filled by election in any primary or general election held under the provisions of this chapter shall

+(b) The certificate of announcement shall be filed as follows:

+6 (1) Candidates for the House of Delegates, the State Senate, circuit judge, family court 7 judge, and any other office or political position to be filled by the voters of more than one county 8 shall file a certificate of announcement with the Secretary of State.

+9 (2) Candidates for an office or political position to be filled by the voters of a single county 10 or a subdivision of a county, except for candidates for the House of Delegates, State Senate, 11 circuit judge or family court judge, shall file a certificate of announcement with the clerk the county 12 commission.

+(3) Candidates for an office to be filled by the voters of a municipality shall file a certificate of announcement with the recorder or city clerk.

+15 (c) The certificate of announcement shall be filed with the proper officer not earlier than the 16 second Monday in January before the primary election day and not later than the last Saturday in 17 January before the primary election day and must be received before midnight, eastern standard 18 time, of that day or, if mailed, shall be postmarked by the United States Postal Service before that 19 hour.
+This includes the offices of Justice of the Supreme Court of Appeals, Judge of the 20 Intermediate Court of Appeals, circuit court judge, family court judge and magistrate: which are to 21 be filled on a nonpartisan and division basis at the primary election Provided, That on the final day 22 of a political filing period, the office of the Secretary of State shall be open from 9:00 a.m. until 23 11:59 p.m.
+The offices of the county clerk in all counties of the state shall be open on that final day 24 of a political filing period from 9:00 a.m. until 12:00 p.m.